 ● Avoid potential environmental allergens such as synthetic perfumes and chemicals.

-● If allergies seem to be contributing to tearing, try Allergy Eye Drops.
+● If allergies seem to be contributing to tearing, try veterinary approved allergy eye drops.

-● Note: Avoid eye washes with contain antibiotics unless prescribed by your veterinarian.
+● Note: Avoid eye washes and other products which contain antibiotics unless prescribed by your veterinarian.
 Note that the FDA has issued warnings to companies which produce pet tear stain products such as “Angel Eyes” which contain the unapproved antibiotic tylosin tartrate (see http://www.fda.gov/AnimalVeterinary/NewsEvents/CVMUpdates/ucm412162.htm).